sudoalgorithm/Hybrid-Application-Control-on-Kubernetes/README.md

 Security | Protected LDAP with Certs | **KeyProtect service** is a roadmap item for next release Networking | Using Calico network policies to block traffic | OCP service mesh (based on Calico)

-## Final solution details
-* Kunal to explain the solution implementation here

-* Kunal to upload video here

 ### links to access the application GUI and the chatbot service
 * Chatbot application link: http://assistent-bot-default.rhosmn-ce16e8809c82e1ef7eea8f973108a42d-0001.eu-de.containers.appdomain.cloud/
 * Openshift on OKD dashboard: https://master.openshift.local:8443/ (note must add the IP 161.156.72.178 to DNS/hosts file)